keboola/developers-docs/extend/component/ui-options/index.md

 {:toc}

 Each component needs to specify how its user interface (UI) will look.
 Otherwise the component cannot be configured via the UI (it can still be configured using the API though).

 The most basic UI configuration is `genericDockerUI`.
 The generic UI will always show a text field for entering the component configuration in JSON format.
-Other parts of the UI are turned on using other flags (for example, `genericDockerUI-tableInput`, `genericDockerUI-tableOutput`).
-All of the flags may be combined freely.
+Other parts of the UI are turned on using other [UI options](/extend/component/ui-options/)
+(for example, `genericDockerUI-tableInput`, `genericDockerUI-tableOutput`).
+All of the [UI options](/extend/component/ui-options/) may be combined freely.

 ## genericDockerUI
 This provides a basic text area for setting component parameters as a JSON; the text area has